realtime-neil/ros-bloom-debhelper/README.md

-As of this writing, the latest release of `bloom` is [0.8.0][bloom-0.8.0] ([c247a13](https://github.com/ros-infrastructure/bloom/commit/c247a1320172867ce87c94939df1f166d25a0bb0)) and (most of) the mechanism to which `mikepurvis` alludes is implemented in `bloom/generators/debian/generator.py`, within the function `place_template_files`:
+As of this writing, the latest release of `bloom` is [0.8.0][bloom-0.8.0] ([c247a13](https://github.com/ros-infrastructure/bloom/commit/c247a1320172867ce87c94939df1f166d25a0bb0)) and the mechanism to which `mikepurvis` alludes is implemented within `bloom/generators/debian/generator.py`, in and around the function `place_template_files`:

 https://github.com/ros-infrastructure/bloom/blob/c247a1320172867ce87c94939df1f166d25a0bb0/bloom/generators/debian/generator.py#L838

-During the execution of `bloom-release`, `place_template_files` will copy the `debian` directory from the catkin project (thing being bloomed) to the Debian package (thing being generated).
+During the execution of `bloom-release`, `place_template_files` will copy the `debian` directory from the catkin project (thing being bloomed) to the "Debianized release" (thing being generated).
 The copied contents are combined with various [templates](https://github.com/ros-infrastructure/bloom/tree/master/bloom/generators/debian/templates) and then the process of template expansion begins.